 But can you prevent your cat from eating rodenticide?

 - Use alternative ways to exterminate vermin.
 Rodenticide isn’t the only option available, and, if you care about your pets and other animals, don’t use it.
-Wise placement of traps is equally effective way to exterminate pests.
+Wise placement of traps is an equally effective way to exterminate pests.
 Note that unwise placement of traps can also harm cats, though is unlikely to kill one.

 - Contact a professional pest exterminator.
 They are experienced, knowledgeable about what they do and more effective than average do-it-yourselfer.
-They may solve your problem without using rodenticides, if not, they use them with high responsibility.
+They may solve your problem without using rodenticides; if not, they use them with high responsibility.

 - Prevent pests from returning.
 Extermination is only one part of the process.
 Keep your house rodent-proof, seal the possible rat entry points, don’t let garbage and food leftovers to accumulate.
 Also, remove any objects and vegetation, that can serve as a rodent nest, from your yard.